Energy Market

 How has the Iran war affected UK energy prices in 2026?

-The 27 March Hormuz closure cut around 20% of global LNG supply.
-UK wholesale gas peaked roughly 75% above pre-conflict levels and remained 35% above pre-closure by late April.
-Forecasters now expect the Q3 price cap to rise 14-18%.
+The 27 March Hormuz closure removed roughly 20% of global LNG.
+UK wholesale gas peaked about 75% above pre-conflict and stayed 35% above pre-closure by late April.
+Forecasters expect the July 2026 energy price cap to rise 14-18%.

 Why does the Strait of Hormuz matter for UK energy bills?

-Hormuz is the only route out for Qatar's LNG, which supplied 12-14% of Europe's gas.
-The UK leans on LNG to balance supply, so global LNG prices flow into UK contracts via the Dutch TTF benchmark.
+Hormuz is the only export route for Qatar's LNG, which supplied 12-14% of Europe's gas.
+UK contracts price off the Dutch TTF gas benchmark, so global LNG shocks pass straight through.

 How much will the UK energy price cap rise in July 2026?